-The digest version is based on the original version, the Seven & i Management Report (as of January 12, 2022).
+The digest version is based on the original version, the Seven & i Management Report (as of January 12, 2022; partially revised version).
 This more compact version highlights initiatives for promoting constructive dialogue with our stakeholders and sincere governance for collaborative value creation.